 Schema Registry ACL Authorizer is a fine-grained authorizer which relies on ACLs defined for specific Schema Registry Operations against the subjects.
-The Schema Registry ACL Authorizer is the most definitive and complete way of defining ACL and authorization for Schema Registry.
+It can be used independently or in conjunction with Role-Based Access Control (RBAC), as described below.

-SCHEMA_READ is the only operation that cannot be defined and managed explicitly.
+- SCHEMA_READ is the only operation that cannot be defined and managed explicitly through ACLs with the Schema Registry ACL Authorizer.
 It relies on SUBJECT_READ grant on at least one of the subjects that the schema ID is associated with.

 Activate the Schema Registry Security Plugin:

 kafkastore.sasl.jaas.config in your Schema Registry